 Also take a look at Nüvü Camēras’ referenced article in the publication:Characterization results of EMCCDs for extreme low light imaging

-The improvement of fluorescence-guided surgery could allow for better prognostics regarding operations such as brain tumour resection.
-The complexity of such procedures resides in the complete but yet selective removal of the tumour.
+The improvement of fluorescence-guided surgery allows for better prognostics regarding surgery such as brain tumour resection.
+The complexity of such procedures resides in the complete, but yet selective removal of the tumour.
 Failure to target malignant cell pockets can promote a recurrence of the pathology and compromise the patient’s remission.
-The concept behind fluorescence-guided surgery relies on the endogenous protoporphyrin IX (PpIX) molecule which can selectively accumulate in neoplastic tissues making the boundaries of the tumour identifiable through optical contrast.
+The concept behind fluorescence-guided surgery relies on the endogenous protoporphyrin IX (PpIX) molecule, which can selectively accumulate in neoplastic tissues, making the boundaries of the tumour identifiable through optical contrast.

 Biological tissue fluorescence limits emitted photon flux

 PpIX in vivo imaging results in faint, low incoming signal.
 In order to extract results that can effectively guide surgeons in their procedures, long exposure times are required for enough photons to accumulate in the sensor wells.
-Longer integration time not only means higher levels of noise related to dark current but it requires longer procedures which in a context of brain surgery can be too expensive to take.
+Longer integration time not only means higher levels of noise related to dark current, but also requires longer procedures, which, in a context of brain surgery, can be too expensive to take.

 Shorter exposure time thanks to more sensitive EMCCD cameras

 Nüvü Camera’s cutting-edge EMCCD controller effectively reduces dark current noise as well as clock-induced charges with its patented electronics.
 Besides, it supports EM gains up to 5000, rendering the read-out noise negligible.
 These factors allow for better SNR making accurate imaging possible in less time with low incoming flux.